MarryamZulfiqar/CoreDevPortal-Test/markdown/core/TRANSFER_TOKEN.md

 # ✅ Make sure it works

-Once the code in `components/core/challenges/transfer.ts` is complete, enter an amount to transfer and click **Transfer** to send tokens to another BNB Smart Chain account.
+Once the code in `components/core/challenges/transfer.ts` is complete, enter an amount to transfer and click **Transfer** to send tokens to another Core Chain account.

 ---